gkjohnson/three-mesh-bvh/README.md

 Computes the closest distance from the point to the mesh and gives additional information in `target`.
 The target can be left undefined to default to a new object.

 If a point is found that is closer than `minThreshold` then the function will return that result early.
 Any triangles or points outside of `maxThreshold` are ignored.
+If no point is found, ```null``` is returned.

 ```js
 target : {